-For defined contribution plans, the expense is charged to the condensed consolidated income statement as it is incurred.
+For defined contribution plans, the expense is charged to the consolidated income statement as it is incurred.

-Non-pension post retirement and post employment benefit plans
+Non-pension post-retirement and post-employment benefit plans

-TMX Group also provides other post retirement and post employment benefits, such as supplementary medical and dental coverage and a long-term disability plan, which are funded on a cash basis by TMX Group, and contributions from plan members in some circumstances.
+TMX Group also provides other post-retirement and post-employment benefits, such as supplementary medical and dental coverage and a long-term disability plan, which are funded on a cash basis by TMX Group, and contributions from plan members in some circumstances.
 TMX Group's net obligation in respect of these plans is the amount of future benefit that employees have earned in return for their service in the current and prior periods, discounted to determine its present value.
 The discount rates used are based on Canadian AA corporate bond yields.
 The calculation is performed annually by an actuary based on management's best estimates and it is performed using the projected benefit method pro-rated on service.
 For post retirement plans, any actuarial gains and losses are recognized immediately in other comprehensive income in the period in which they arise.
-For the long-term disability plan, actuarial gains and losses are recognized within compensation and benefits expense in the condensed consolidated income statement.
+For the long-term disability plan, actuarial gains and losses are recognized immediately in other comprehensive income in the period in which they arise.
+For the long-term disability plan, actuarial gains and losses are recognized immediately in other comprehensive income in the period in which they arise.
+For the long-term disability plan, actuarial gains and losses are recognized within compensation and benefits expense in the consolidated income statement.